 - Development issues

 Sensorimotor Psychotherapy https://sensorimotorpsychotherapy.org

-This is the official website for Sensorimotor Psychotherapy.
-It is more for therapists desiring trainings, but it does have some information on Sensorimotor Psychotherapy and it has a Therapist Directory in which you can look up officially trained therapists.
+This is the official website.
+It is more for therapists desiring trainings, but it does have some information on the modality and it has a Therapist Directory in which you can look up officially trained therapists.